 * GM Korea says it needs to submit turnaround plan by April 20

-* GM Korea says wants union deal by end-March (Add exec meeting with govt officials, govt comments)
+* GM Korea says wants union deal by end-March (Add GM Korea comments, bullet points, byline)

-SEOUL, March 27 (Reuters) - General Motors said its loss-making South Korean operations would file for bankruptcy if its union did not agree to cut labor costs by April 20, heaping pressure on workers and the South Korean government to swiftly agree a rescue plan.
+SEOUL, March 27 (Reuters) - General Motors said its loss-making South Korean operations would file for bankruptcy if its union did not agree to cut labour costs by April 20, the union said on Tuesday.

 The U.S. automaker announced in February it would shut down one of its four factories in South Korea, and asked for government support and union concessions to stay in South Korea.

-A GM Korea spokesman said the union concessions were needed for the automaker to present a confirmed turnaround plan to the government by April 20.
-GM wanted the union to reach a wage deal by the end of March, he added.
+A GM Korea spokesman said the union concessions were needed for the automaker to present a turnaround plan to the government by April 20, adding GM wants the union to reach a wage deal by the end of March.

 If GM Korea failed to present the plan by April 20 it would have no choice but to file for bankruptcy, the spokesman said.

-Almost 2,500 workers at GM Korea, some 15 percent of its staff, have applied for a redundancy package that the U.S. automaker is offering as part of a drastic restructuring, union officials have said previously.
+Almost 2,500 workers at GM Korea, equivalent to 15 percent of its staff, have applied for a redundancy package that the U.S. automaker is offering as part of a drastic restructuring, union officials have said previously.

 GM Korea may consider more voluntary redundancies for the remaining 680 workers at the Gunsan factory, Engle said according to the union, adding that layoffs were the last option.

-GM Korea still wants the union to agree to cut benefits worth 80-90 billion won ($74-$84 million), a union official said on Tuesday.
+GM Korea still wants the union to agree to cut benefits worth 80-90 billion won ($74-$84 million), a union official said.
 The automaker had already achieved cost cuts of over 500 billion won through union concessions on wages and bonuses and voluntary redundancies, the union official added.

-GM Korea plans to slash 5,000 jobs, or about 30 percent of its workforce, but keep production steady if Seoul agrees to its $2.8 billion restructuring proposal, according to a document seen by Reuters earlier this month.
+GM Korea plans to slash 5,000 jobs, or about 30 percent of its workforce, but keep production steady if Seoul agrees to its $2.8 billion proposal for the loss-making operation, according to a document seen by Reuters earlier this month.

-GM Korea, which employs nearly 16,000 people, has said that without new funding from its major shareholders it would face a first-quarter "cash crisis."
+GM Korea, which employs nearly 16,000 people, has said that without new funding from its major shareholders it would have a first-quarter "cash crisis".